sagitarriuss/MusicBrainzPlusAPI/README.md

 ### Docker container running

-If the Docker image is ready then run the API server in a container by the command (the local port 7000 is bound for it):
+If the Docker image is ready then run the API server in a container by the command (the local port 7000 is used):
 - `docker run -p 7000:7000 mbp_api`

 In this case, the next setup/running steps are not needed and may be skipped.

 ### Python packages setup

-The following extra Python packages (from [PyPI](https://pypi.org)) should be installed by the commands:
+If local Python is used the following extra Python packages (from [PyPI](https://pypi.org)) should be installed by the command:
-- `pip install psycopg`
-- `pip install flask`
-- `pip install flask_restful`
-- `pip install musicbrainzngs`
+- `pip install psycopg flask flask_restful musicbrainzngs`

 ### Running API as a server (console application)

-- Run `python main.py` in the *MusicBrainzPlusAPI* directory.
+- Run `python main.py` in the *MusicBrainzPlusAPI* directory if local Python is ready.
 <br>__OR__
 - Download `Release_Windows_x64.zip` from [Releases](https://github.com/sagitarriuss/MusicBrainzPlusAPI/releases) on GitHub, unpack and run `MusicBrainzPlusAPI.exe` (near `settings.ini` file).